-The aircraft "maintenance life" is effectively starting once the production test flight of the aircraft is performed although the clock and focus for technical, commercial, and regulatory compliance activities with aircraft maintenance relevance is initiated "de jure" at the time of aircraft delivery to its first operator.
+The aircraft "maintenance life" is effectively starting once the production test flight of the aircraft is performed.
+Life consumption of all critical parts is technically tracked from the Final Assembly Line (FAL) phase during aircraft production and before customer delivery.

+The clock and focus on technical, commercial, and regulatory compliance activities with aircraft maintenance relevance is initiated "de jure" at the time of aircraft asset delivery to its first operator, nevertheless it is not necessarily starting from a zero basis at that time.

-Exploring the taxonomy of aircraft maintenance types is a multi-layered exercise with numerous categories of maintenance activity being distinguished based on the criteria considered to define them.
+Exploring the taxonomy of aircraft maintenance types is a multi-layered exercise with numerous categories of maintenance activities being distinguished based on the criteria considered to define them.

 A non-exhaustive list of examples would include grouping by:

-- location and complexity of activity execution during the aircraft operational life (i.e., line or base maintenance). - volume of activity committed and its optimization for the timing and duration of execution (i.e., equalized or block maintenance). - nature of activity in relation to the technical content of the executed maintenance tasks (i.e., preventive or corrective maintenance). - prior level of planning granularity/comprehensiveness governing the activity (i.e., scheduled or non-scheduled maintenance).
+- location and complexity of activity execution during the aircraft operational life (i.e., line or base maintenance). - volume of activity committed and its optimization for the timing and duration of execution within the defined maintenance event (i.e., equalized or block maintenance). - nature of activity in relation to the technical content of the executed maintenance tasks (i.e., preventive or corrective maintenance). - prior level of eligibility for planning granularity/comprehensiveness which is governing the activity (i.e., scheduled or non-scheduled maintenance).